-Detailed information on these six directors seeking re-election (including information as set out in Appendix 7.4.1 of the Listing Manual of the SGX-ST can be found under "Board of Directors" and "Supplemental Information on Directors Seeking Re-election at the 2021 AGM" of the Company's Annual Report 2020.
+Detailed information on these two Directors seeking re-election (including information as set out in Appendix 7.4.1 of the SGX-ST Listing Manual) can be found under "Board of Directors" and "Supplemental Information on Directors Seeking Re-election at the 2023 AGM" of this Annual Report.

-Directors' Commitment: For Directors serving on the board of other public-listed companies, the NC adopt a holistic assessment instead of prescribing a maximum number of directorship and/or other principal commitments that each director may have.
-The NC will review the nature and complexity of their other commitments, the number of board representations against their attendance, participation, and contributions at the Company's Board and Board Committee meetings, in assessing whether they have effectively carried out their fiduciary duties as Directors of the Company.
-The NC was satisfied that all the Directors were able to participate in a substantial number of the Board and Board Committee meetings and had devoted sufficient time and attention to the affairs of the Company in 2020.
+Directors' Commitment: For Directors serving on the board of other public-listed companies, the NC adopts a holistic assessment instead of prescribing a maximum number of directorships and/or other principal commitments that each Director may have.
+The NC will review the nature and complexity of their other commitments, including the number of board representations, against their attendance, participation and contributions at the Company's Board and Board Committee meetings, in assessing whether they have effectively carried out their fiduciary duties as Directors of the Company.
+The NC was satisfied that all the Directors were able to participate in a substantial number of the Board and Board Committee meetings and had devoted sufficient time and attention to the affairs of the Company in 2022.
 They had adequately discharged their duties as Directors and provided objective views to the Board and the Management.
 The Board does not see a need at present to limit the number of board representations for the Directors.